Policies

 8. Consent, instruction and authority to act

-Silver Willow will usually require the informed consent of the individual receiving the service or their appropiate delegate recognised in law before sharing information, contacting professionals, or acting on their behalf.
+Silver Willow will usually require the informed consent of the individual receiving the service or their appropriate delegate recognised in law before sharing information, contacting professionals, or acting on their behalf.

 Where the individual lacks relevant decision-making capacity, Silver Willow will look to the appropriate legal or professional framework to determine who may properly instruct or authorise involvement.
 In Jersey, the Capacity and Self-Determination (Jersey) Law 2016 and its Code of Practice provide the framework for decision-making capacity, best interests, lasting powers of attorney, delegates, and related safeguards.
 Jersey residents may make and register a lasting power of attorney, and there are formal routes for raising concerns about legal professionals or delegates.